MBDA describe the Meteor BVRAAM missile as;

 Meteor BVRAAM Capabilities

-But what seems equally obvious is, what information is open source could easily lead to an assumption that the often overused words, ‘game changing’, are entirely appropriate.
+Obviously, actual capabilities are known only to those that should know.
+But what seems equally obvious is, that what information is open-source could easily lead to an assumption that the often overused words, ‘game changing’, are entirely appropriate.

-Meteor is 3.65m long and weighs 185kg. maximum speed is reportedly Mach 4 and operational range, according to Mr Wikipedia, is 300 plus km.
-We don’t know the maximum range for very good reasons, whatever Wikipedia may say, but, it is widely believed to be very long range and significantly longer ranged than comparable missiles currently in service, which is kind of the point.
+We don’t know the maximum range for excellent reasons, whatever Wikipedia may say, but, it is widely believed to be very long-range and significantly longer-ranged than comparable missiles currently in service, which is the point.

 Meteor is truly a European missile, not only is it the missile that drove the industry consolidation in the late nineties that created MBDA where Storm Shadow and ASRAAM failed (Taurus KEPD and IRIS) it is manufactured in many European countries.